Hecate946/Neutra/README.md

 raw: Shows the raw content of a message.

+reactinfo: Get react info on a message.

 replies: Find the first message of a reply thread.

 serveravatar: Show the server's icon.

 shorten: Shorten URLs to bitly links.

-snipe: Snipe a deleted message.

 snowflake: Show info on a discord snowflake.

 type: Find the type of a discord object.

+voiceusers: Show all the users in a vc.
 ```